 Increased control through parent apps

-Gaining additional control of your child's Android experience requires some help from third-party apps.
+Gaining additional control of your child's Android experience, especially if they are above age 13, requires some help from third-party apps.
 There's no shortage of great apps to choose from when it comes to monitoring the mobile experience from another device, but the absolute best of the free solutions out there is DinnerTime Plus.
 The app is designed to let the parent monitor activity from their personal device, and make changes remotely.
 As the name suggests, you can even hit a button that flashes a bright red screen on your child's device, letting them know it's time for Dinner and to put the gadget down.

 As cuts as the bright red auto-parenting tool is, the core functionality in DinnerTime Plus can be found in the reports the app generates and the control you as a parent are given over specific apps.
 If restricted accounts aren't an option for you, being able to block apps is the next best thing.
 It's also pretty useful to be able to set specific times for when the device can't be used, and have a report generated to let you know when apps are being used and for how long.
 It's the kind of thing Google may never make a native part of the OS, but as a parent can make a huge difference in how your child interacts with technology.